 1. Acts as an Antioxidant and Defends Against Oxidative Stress

 Selenium benefits include the ability to fight the aging process and help the immune system by reducing free radical damage.
-Selenium has a synergistic effect with other antioxidants like vitamin E, enabling the body to fight oxidative stress and defend against cancers like prostate and colon cancer.
+It has a synergistic effect with other antioxidants like vitamin E, enabling the body to defend against cancers like prostate and colon cancer.

-Selenium is an essential component of glutathione peroxidase, which is an important enzyme for processes that protect lipids (fats) in cell membranes.
-Selenium is needed to fight oxidative degradation of cells and protect against mutation and DNA damage that can cause disease.
-(2)
+As an essential component of glutathione peroxidase, selenium helps carry out important enzyme processes that protect lipids (fats) in cell membranes.
+It’s needed to fight oxidative degradation of cells and protect against mutation and DNA damage that can cause disease.

 2. May Help Defend Against Cancer

-It does this because selenium has a special job of activating selenoproteins, acting in an enzymic role that helps antioxidants to do their job best.
+Because it has the special job of activating selenoproteins, selenium acts in an enzymic role that helps antioxidants to do their job best.
 There is evidence that selenium benefits include not only being able cut cancer risk, but also help to slow down existing cancer progression and tumor growth.
-(3)

-Studies have shown that a high dose of 200 milligrams a day of selenium can be effective in protecting DNA, which can reduce the risk for cell mutation and cancer development.
+Studies have shown that a high dose of 200 milligrams a day can be effective in protecting DNA, which can reduce the risk for cell mutation and cancer development.

-Other studies show that in areas of the world where the soil is lowest in selenium, cancer risk is increased when compared to areas that have higher levels of selenium naturally available.
-Thus, in certain cases, selenium prevents cancer growth.
+Other studies show that in areas of the world where the soil is lowest in selenium, cancer risk is increased when compared to areas that have higher levels naturally available.

-4. Improves Blood Flow and Lowers Chance of Heart Disease
+4. Improves Blood Flow and May Lowers Risk for Heart Disease

 Low selenium concentrations are associated with an increased risk of cardiovascular disease.
-Selenium supplements or an increase of selenium-rich foods may be able to help prevent coronary heart disease.
+Supplements or an increase of selenium-rich foods may be able to help prevent coronary heart disease.

-It’s believed that selenium can benefit heart health once again by its ability to fight inflammation, increase blood flow, reduce free radical oxidative stress and help with antioxidant activity.
+It’s believed that it can benefit heart health due to its ability to fight inflammation, increase blood flow, reduce free radical oxidative stress and help with antioxidant activity.

-Research is now showing, through numerous studies, that there is a link between thyroid metabolism and selenium deficiency.
+Research now suggests that there is a link between thyroid metabolism and selenium deficiency.
 Selenium acts as a catalyst for the production of active thyroid hormones.